pRoy24/Openexploreum/readme.md

 - View and Monitor Transactions on the Ethereum blockchain.
 - View Wallet balances with public address in a private manner without making any external web-service requests.
 - View Gas Prices, Block-propogration, Transaction Receipts etc and most other use-case you can do with a centralized Blockchain explorers.
-- Build your own personal API server and support cool applications on top of it by extending the existing API framework provided with the source.
+- Build your own personal API server and support applications on top of it by extending the existing API framework provided with the source.
 - Extend the UI to build your own graphs, visualizations and custom views.

 ## What can't you do with it -